Solirs/iforgor/README.md

 ## Uninstall:

-Simply delete the 'iforgor' and 'snippets' symlinks in /usr/local/bin.
+To uninstall, simply delete the 'iforgor' and 'snippets' symlinks in /usr/local/bin.

 Then delete the iforgor folder.